Light brown apple moth: Eradication measures in California

-Public outcry was significant after an initial round of aerial spraying, when over 600 complaints of adverse health effects were reported to government agencies and local groups opposing the aerial spraying.
-In June 2008, the California Department of Food and Agriculture announced that it was abandoning plans for aerial spraying over population centers in favor of using local application of pheromone-impregnated twist-ties, a control measure that has proven effective in New Zealand.
+Public outcry over the aerial spraying plans was significant and centered on a fear of unknown health effects as well as general distrust of the government's claims that control measures were necessary and that the pheromone would be safe.
+After duplicates were removed, 453 complaints of adverse health effects in humans were received.
+However, many of the complaints were received when the spraying had been unexpectedly postponed due to fog and provided incomplete information, and the overall number of reports were small compared to the number of adults who would be expected to experience symptoms like irritated eyes or wheezing during a typical week, leading many, including a judge hearing a lawsuit about the spraying, to conclude that the reports were unrelated to spraying.
+In June 2008, the California Department of Food and Agriculture announced that it was abandoning plans for aerial spraying over population centers in favor of using local application of pheromone-impregnated twist-ties, a control measure that had proven effective in New Zealand.
 In December 2015, an appeals court ruled against the LBAM pesticide program on the grounds that it violated state environmental laws.